Guide to San Clemente Beaches

 Photos of San Clemente Beaches

-What distinguishes North Beach are 1) The Surfliner train stops here, & 2) There’s a nice big parking lot right next to the beach….making for easy parking, if you can find a spot!
+Features of North Beach: 1) The Surfliner train stops here, & 2) There’s a nice big parking lot there….making for easy parking!

-Linda Lane is my TOP choice for a family beach day in San Clemente.
-And for walkers, the beach trail here is nice & wide…& takes you all the way up to North Beach, or south to Calafia.
+Linda Lane is my TOP choice for a family day in San Clemente.
+And for walkers, the beach trail here is nice & wide.

-Another shot of Linda Lane: the parking lot here is ABOVE the train tracks, requiring a short walk up & downhill.
-The SC Pier is just south of Linda Lane.
+Another shot of Linda Lane: the parking lot is ABOVE the train tracks, requiring a short walk up & downhill.

-The San Clemente Pier is a popular area with several dining options: including Fisherman’s Wharf (on the pier), & uber-popular Bear Coast Coffee & Caterina’s Gelato Bar.
+The San Clemente Pier is a popular area with many dining options: including Fisherman’s Wharf (on the pier).

 South of the pier lies San Clemente’s most popular beach: T-Street.
-This is the best all-around beach in town, with lots of parking both metered & on the street at the top of the stairs/overpass.
+This is the best all-around beach in town, with lots of parking on the street at the top of the stairs.

 More Photos of San Clemente Beaches…

-The best “Secret Beach” in SC (& my favorite) is The Hole.
-It’s located just south of T-Street, past the bathrooms ~ there’s no actual parking here, which keeps the crowds away…but you’re still close to the action at T-Street.
+The best “Secret Beach” in SC is The Hole.
+It’s located just south of T-Street, past the bathrooms.
+Park at T-Street & walk down the beach!

-What distinguishes Lost Winds (Lasuens) is 1) The steep stairs leading down to the beach, & 2) The sand volleyball courts.
-This used to be where the “cool kids” hung out…
+Lost Winds (Lasuens) is known for its steep stairs leading down to the beach, & its sand volleyball courts.
+This is where the “cool kids”ng out…

 The stairs at Lost Winds.

-Parking at Riviera is on the street in a nice, residential neighborhood.
-“Rivi,” as its called by locals, is a popular spot with surfers & has a nice, wide beach…
+Parking at Riviera is in a nice, residential neighborhood.
+“Rivi” is popular with surfers & locals.

 Calafia State Beach is the furthest south beach until you reach “The Point,” past which is Trestles & San Onofre.